Catalog

 Cataloged_Item .
 Cat_Num VARCHAR2(40) not null

 Catalog Number is the identifier assigned to a Cataloged Item.
 It must be unique (case-insensitive) within a particular collection (duplicate catalog numbers within a collection are not allowed).
-Varoius formats are supported and bring various functional limitations with them.
-The code table provides more information.
+Various formats are supported and bring various functional limitations with them.
+See code table for more information.

 Cataloged Item Type